mcrco/obsidian/Single Variable Calculus/Series.md

 ## Necessary Limit Condition

-> [!math|{"type":"lemma","number":"auto","setAsNoteMathLink":false,"title":"Limit of Converging Series Term","label":"limit-of-converging-series-term","_index":3}] Lemma 4 (Limit of Converging Series Term).
+> [!lemma] Limit of Converging Series Term
+> %% label: limit-of-converging-series-term %%
 > If $\sum_{k=1}^{\infty} a_{n}$ converges, then $\lim_{ n \to \infty }a_{n}=0$.

 `\begin{proof}`